jkempf42/kube-volttron/cluster-config/README.md

 	mkdir -p $HOME/.kube
 	sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
 	sudo chown $(id -u):$(id -g) $HOME/.kube/config

+This creates a subdirectory in your home directory called `.kube` and copies the cluster configuration file into it.

 #### Removing the taints on the control node prohibiting application workload deployment.